A. A. Milne: Archive

 The bulk of A. A. Milne's papers are housed at the Harry Ransom Center at the University of Texas at Austin.
-The collection, established at the center in 1964, consists of manuscript drafts and fragments for over 150 of Milne's works, as well as correspondence, legal documents, genealogical records, and some personal effects.
+The collection, established at the centre in 1964, consists of manuscript drafts and fragments for over 150 of Milne's works, as well as correspondence, legal documents, genealogical records, and some personal effects.
 The library division holds several books formerly belonging to Milne and his wife Dorothy.
-The Harry Ransom Center also has small collections of correspondence from Christopher Robin Milne and Milne's frequent illustrator Ernest Shepard.
+The center also has small collections of correspondence from Christopher Robin Milne and Milne's frequent illustrator E. H. Shepard.